 There are a variety of ways to dry calendula.
 No matter how you do it, one thing is of the utmost importance: make sure that it is 100% completely dry before being put away for storage.
 I have heard too many horror stories of jars full of moldy blooms, after all that hard work to collect and preserve them.
 So, so sad!
 The next very important thing to note is that calendula should not be exposed to high temperatures when drying.
 Heat will denature and ruin much of its medicinal components.
 Therefore, drying in an oven is not recommended.

 You can choose to dry the petals, or the entire head.
 Petals alone will dry more quickly and have less chance of mold.
 However, plucking petals takes a lot more upfront labor to prepare for drying.
-Also, the green butt-end (for lack of a better term?) and center of the flower hold beneficial components as well, so we opt to dry the blooms whole.
+Not to mention, the green base of the flower is incredibly resinous and potentially holds even more beneficial compounds than the petals, so we dry the blooms whole.

 Do not wash blooms before drying.
 If needed, gently shake them out to dislodge dust or occasional insects.
 But since we are taking newly-opened blooms, they should be fresh as daisies!